2019 is the 12th season of Winter Sunshine shows!

 Southern Vermont’s favorite puppet theater event for young audiences offers a range of live puppet theater performances, workshops and school engagements for affordable prices.
 Winter Sunshine provides a lively respite from the cold, a creative interlude between snow shoveling and wood schlepping, and the shine of laughter through the darkness of our Vermont winter months.

-Performances are at 11 AM & 2 PM at Sandglass Theater.
+Public performances are Saturdays at 11 AM and 2 PM at Sandglass Theater

 Reservations highly recommended: firstname.lastname@example.org or 802 387 4051.